SFDO-Community-Sprints/DLRS-Documentation/docs/Cookbook/index.md

 It’s important to understand the different Calculation Modes as well as the Recalculation options (see [How and When DLRS Calculates](https://sfdo-community-sprints.github.io/DLRS-Documentation/Architecture/calculates.html) for details.)

-- The Calculation Mode picklist offers Realtime, Watch for Changes and Process Later (labeled Scheduled in versions prior to 2.21), Invocable by Automation (labeled Process Builder in versions prior to 2.21), and Developer modes.
+- The **Calculation Mode** picklist offers Realtime, Watch for Changes and Process Later (labeled Scheduled in versions prior to 2.21), Invocable by Automation (labeled Process Builder in versions prior to 2.21), and Developer modes.
-  - Realtime: this setting requires deployment of the child trigger and will run your rollups whenever a child record is saved.
+  - Realtime: This setting requires deployment of the child trigger and will run your rollups whenever a child record is saved.
-  - Watch for Changes and Process Later: this setting will create helper records when a child record is saved and then those will all be processed when the Apex job RollupJob runs.
+  - Watch for Changes and Process Later: This setting will create helper records when a child record is saved and then those will all be processed when the Apex job RollupJob runs.
 You must manually set this job to run or no rollups will calculate!
-  - Invocable by Automation and Developer modes allow you to cause the rollups to calculate using automation, so you can avoid deploying the child trigger.
+  - Invocable by Automation and Developer: These settings allow you to cause the rollups to calculate using automation, so you can avoid deploying the child trigger.
-- The Schedule Recalculation button (at the bottom of a saved rollup) allows you to schedule your rollups to run without being triggered by an edit on the child record (e.g. nightly, monthly, etc.)
+- The **Schedule Recalculation** button (at the bottom of a saved rollup) allows you to schedule your rollups to run without being triggered by an edit on the child record (e.g. nightly, monthly, etc.).

 ## Sample the variations

-Often rollup summaries come in pairs, or groups: for example, if you calculate the first value you’ll probably also need the last or most recent.
+Often rollup summaries come in pairs or groups: for example, if you calculate the first value, you’ll probably also need the last or most recent.
 If you count the number of child records, you may also want to total the amounts, or find the largest or average amount.
 With our recipes, we’ve given you the basic template, and then suggested variations, where the ingredients will be almost the same, except perhaps the action or the target field.
 You can clone Lookup Rollup Summaries in the Custom Metadata Settings, and make adjustments to set up your variations quickly and easily.

 ## Share your results!